Olaf Beyersdorff, Deputy Director of Research and Innovation

 Do you think those questions have any merit whatsoever?

 First email: 22 August 2018

 RE: Computational simplicity quick evolved into computational complexity.
 Where’s the logic?
-What are we doing?
+What are we doing wrong?

 Dear Prof. Dr. Olaf Beyersdorff:

 Unwittingly, back in 2011 in a New Orleans high school, we backed into the tetrahedron (and the octahedron within it) and have not yet re-emerged!
 We were studying the interior geometries of the tetrahedron by dividing each edge in half and connecting those new vertices.
-We discovered the four half-sized tetrahedrons in each corner and the octahedron in the middle.
-Applying the same process with our octahedron, we discovered the six half-sized octahedrons in each corner and the eight tetrahedrons in each face, all sharing a common centerpoint.
-We also found the four hexagonal plates surrounding that centerpoint and quickly tiled the universe with them.
+We discovered the four “half-sized” tetrahedrons in each corner and the octahedron in the middle.
+Applying the same process with our octahedron, we discovered the six “half-sized” octahedrons in each corner and the eight tetrahedrons, one in each face, and all sharing a common centerpoint.
+We also found the four hexagonal plates surrounding that centerpoint and could see how we could quickly tile the universe with them.
 We also found the plates of squares, triangles, and other configurations.

 It was all quite fascinating, but our adventure was just starting.

 We continued to divide the edges in half for both objects, going deeper and deeper inside.
 We had Zeno in mind.
 By the 45th step inside (of course, on paper only), we were in the range of the sizes measured within particle physics.
 We called it the CERN-scale.
 In another 67 steps within, we were down within the Planck scale.
 That was a total of 112 steps from our little 2.5″ tetrahedron down to the all those dimensionless constants that make up the Planck base units.
 We rather quickly learned that what we were doing was applying base-2 notation by using the Planck base units for scaling.
 We then learned about Kees Boeke’s base-10 work in 1957 (also in a high school).